 So don’t sell him short – La Stella’s just not gonna take ‘No’ for an answer.
 He could be a solid addition to a fairly undisciplined set of offensive approaches… and hopefully soon.

-Topics: Tommy La Stella
+Tags: Tommy La Stella